ehsanmqn/django-morse/readme.md

-The Morse project for Saman PR
+The Morse project for demonestrating Docker, Docker Compose and RabbitMQ experience

 ## Table of contents